hanzetu/Wanda/readme.md

 ##Run Instructions:
 1. Connect Leap Motion to your computer and install drivers needed.
-2. Run WandaDebug.app under Wanda/bin folder.
+2. For Mac, run WandaDebug.app under Wanda/bin folder.

 ##Compile Instructions:
 1. Install Leap Motion V2 Desktop SDK at https://developer.leapmotion.com
 2. In Xcode, run Wanda.xcodeproj and compile
-3. Mac platform tested, but it should work on all Windows/mac OS/Linux platforms
+3. OS X 10.11.6 tested, but it should work on all Windows/mac OS/Linux platforms